 Frequently Asked Questions

-We are a Congressional Commission that reports to the House Armed Services Committee and Senate Armed Services Committee.
+We were a Congressional Commission that reported to the House Armed Services Committee and Senate Armed Services Committee.

-What are the specific duties of the Naming Commission?
+What were the specific duties of the Naming Commission?

-Ultimately, we are charged with providing recommendations to Congress for the removal or renaming of DoD assets that commemorate the Confederate States of America or those who voluntarily served with the Confederacy.
-We will deliver a written report to the House Armed Services Committee and Senate Armed Services Committee by Oct.
-1, 2022 that includes a list of identified assets, the costs to remove or rename them, and the criteria and methods we developed to identify those assets.
+Ultimately, we were charged with providing recommendations to Congress for the removal or renaming of DoD assets that commemorate the Confederate States of America or those who voluntarily served with the Confederacy.
+We delivered our written report to the House Armed Services Committee and Senate Armed Services Committee, which included a list of identified assets, the costs to remove or rename them, and the criteria and methods we developed to identify those assets.

-The complete duties of the commission, as written in the William "Mac" Thornberry National Defense Authorization Act for 2021, are:
+The complete duties of the Commission, as written in the William "Mac" Thornberry National Defense Authorization Act for FY 2021, were:

 Assess the cost of renaming or removing names, symbols, displays, monuments, or paraphernalia that commemorate the Confederate States of America or any person who served voluntarily with the Confederate States of America;